AT Information Session 17 May 2023

-Application Process for Rheumatology Advanced Training
+Application Process for 2025 Rheumatology Advanced Training: NSW and ACT Training Sites

 All applications must be made via the NSW Health on-line recruitment portal.
 Position descriptions, closing dates, and required documentation for application are listed on the NSW Health recruitment portal.

 Selected trainees, subject to satisfactory completion of RACP training requirements, remain within the programme until all requirements for training have been completed.
-NSW Health employment is only for one year at a time, and advanced trainees must re-apply each year using the NSW Health recruitment portal, and will be interviewed annually.
+NSW Health employment is only for one year at a time, and advanced trainees must re-apply each year using the NSW Health recruitment portal and will be interviewed annually.

 Application Process: